ifd3f/astrid.tech-old/content/blog/2022/04/04/1/dead-tlds.md

 At this point, I'm too lazy to look deeper into the ICANN agreements.
 Too much legalese.
 I guess if there's a takeaway from this research, it's that a ccTLD could stop existing after the country stops existing.

+## EDIT, a month after writing this article: The part where I wildly speculate on geopolitics and talk about situations I don't completely understand

+From my understanding of the political situation, China has been repeatedly affirming that the country of Taiwan is not a country, but is actually a rogue province and fully part of China.
+Therefore, if China were to take over Taiwan, then getting rid of the .tw domain would be one of the many symbolic ways it would strip Taiwan of its status as a sovereign nation, not to mention all the other material ways they would do so.
+It would probably not be immediate, because in the past, the process of removing domains has involved transition periods.

+Additionally, the situation with the special warcrime operation in Ukraine has progressed since I first published this post.
+It has become extremely obvious that Russia doesn't have the power to annex Ukraine, no matter how hard they try.
+However, if they had annexed Ukraine, then taking into account their framing of Ukraine as """rightful Russian territory,""" they would probably get rid of `.ua` too.